UPDATED For 2020!

 Do you like being told what you can and can’t watch?

 I hate it.
-That’s the biggest reason why I use a VPN for Kodi and my other streaming services.
+That’s the biggest reason why I use a VPN on Kodi and my other streaming services.
 It’s called geo-blocking and it’s how they limit what you can watch based on where you live.

 Depending on where you live, your government could also be limiting what websites you can access.
 We’ve all heard that China censors certain websites, but did you know the same thing happens in the United Kingdom and Australia too?
 In case you’re wondering, the United States is a little different.
 Instead of merely blocking the sites, they seize the domains and shut them down.